atularen/ngx-monaco-editor/README.md

  ```

 ### Sample
-Include MonacoEditorModule in Feature Module where you want to use the editor component.(eg: app.module.ts):
+Include MonacoEditorModule in Main Module and Feature Modules where you want to use the editor component.(eg: app.module.ts):
 ```typescript
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';